 her bonnet is the firmament / the universe – her shoe / the stars – the trinkets at her belt / the dimities – of blue

-Had Mum and Dad up to stay and we all went to see In The Shadow of the Moon this afternoon.
+Had Mum and Dad up to stay and we all went to see In

 About 5 weeks ago when we were travelling in Brazil together, I had been very ill while we were driving up the Bahian coast to Praia do Forte.
 I spend the whole day in bed in the hotel sleeping and by the evening felt better.
 We ventured out into the town – still long before season and rather quiet – and ended up on the beach which was completely lit by a huge full moon.

 We sat in the silver luminosity and talked about how extraordinary the moon was.
 I was feeling lit up by the release from illness and the feel of the sand under my toes and also by the pleasure of talking to my parents, so far from home, on a beach in Brazil.

 Dad has always been fascinated by the space programme.
 He was in the Air Force and then worked with satellites in the 70s, even disappearing for weeks to Cape Canaveral to supervise the launch of a rocket.
 I guess my brother and I grew up with wall-charts of the planets, and badges from the various Apollo missions scattered across bedroom walls.